Design Context Extract

 INPUT = ""

-TaskCreate(subject="Extract design context: {INPUT}", description="Extract design DNA")
+TaskCreate(subject="Extract design context: {INPUT}", description="Extract design DNA", activeForm="Extracting design from {INPUT}")

 # Determine input type